 “What would you like to have for dinner?”, asked my friend when we were at a posh Indian restaurant in Bangkok.
 But, before I was able to locate my favorite Palak Paneer on the menu, my eyes had already detected a signboard that reads, “Free Internet Wi-Fi”.
 I immediately went to the reception and asked them for the password.
 At the cost of exaggerating it, my propensity to seek a Wi-Fi hotspot is akin to a normal human’s desire to seek a washroom at a random location when they want to respond to nature’s call while it’s kinda overdue.

 Blogging to Survival: Well, different people blog for different reasons: some blog for money, some for fame, some for sharing their knowledge.
 But, I do it for survival.
 I don’t write for anyone, I write for myself.
-So, I wouldn’t care if a post is good, bad or ugly; I’d just blog my feelings regardless of what they are.
-My blog is online and out there for people to see, read or subscribe to it, if they find my ranting of value to them.
-Some of you read it in disguise, some of you comment on it, and others simply choose to ignore.
+So, I wouldn’t care if a post is good, bad, or ugly; I’d just blog my feelings regardless of what they are.
+My blog is online and out there for people to see, read or subscribe to it if they find my ranting of value to them.
+Some of you read it in disguise, some of you comment on it, and others simply choose to ignore it.
 I’m fine with you all.
-Last time I wrote an angry post (which is now private), my brother called me up to figure everything was right in my life.
+The last time I wrote an angry post (which is now private), my brother called me up to figure everything was right in my life.
 I said, “now that I’ve blogged it, it seems right”.
 He was calm.

 So what do I do when I really find no time to blog?
 I get up in the wee hours to write a post, which is precisely what I’m doing right now.

 Hope you’ve enjoyed my ranting.
-Even if you haven’t, well, there’s always a next post in the offing all the time.
+Even if you haven’t, well, there’s always the next post in the offing all the time.